Archive for category Assembly Conversations

 Assembly Conversations:Your Tax Dollars

-Posted by Connie Stevens in Assembly Conversations on February 28, 2012
+Posted by Virginia Public Radio in Assembly Conversations on February 28, 2012

 The Virginia General Assembly is in the process of writing a new two-year state budget and striving to complete its business by March 10th.
 On this episode of Assembly Conversations, a discussion on how your state dollars are being spent.
 Host Bob Gibson is joined by Senators Tommy Norment, a Williamsburg Republican, and Donald McEachin, a Richmond-area Democrat.